Niantangliu/Deep-learning-crop-mapping/README.md

 This repository contains a series of experiments and implementations of various deep learning models designed to identify, classify, and map different crop types using satellite imagery.
 By integrating different architectures, we aim to compare their effectiveness and accuracy in real-world scenarios, contributing to optimising crop type predictions and land use efficiency.

 # Models Explored
-## 1D-CNN (Convolutional Neural Networks):
-Tailored for processing 2D imagery, used to capture spatial hierarchies in data.

 ## RNN (Recurrent Neural Networks):
 Applied to temporal sequences, ideal for analyzing changes over time in crop growth.
 ## Transformer: